Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/download.md

 ### npm

-Install Boosted in your Node.js powered apps with [the npm package](https://www.npmjs.com/package/ouds-web):
+Install OUDS Web in your Node.js powered apps with [the npm package](https://www.npmjs.com/package/ouds-web):

 ```sh
 npm install ouds-web@{{< param "current_version" >}}
 ```

-`const boosted = require('boosted')` or `import boosted from 'boosted'` will load all of Boosted's plugins onto a `boosted` object.
+`const boosted = require('boosted')` or `import boosted from 'boosted'` will load all of OUDS Web's plugins onto a `boosted` object.
 The `boosted` module itself exports all of our plugins.
-You can manually load Boosted's plugins individually by loading the `/js/dist/*.js` files under the package's top-level directory.
+You can manually load OUDS Web's plugins individually by loading the `/js/dist/*.js` files under the package's top-level directory.

-Boosted's `package.json` contains some additional metadata under the following keys:
+OUDS Web's `package.json` contains some additional metadata under the following keys:

-- `sass` - path to Boosted's main [Sass](https://sass-lang.com/) source file
+- `sass` - path to OUDS Web's main [Sass](https://sass-lang.com/) source file
-- `style` - path to Boosted's non-minified CSS that's been compiled using the default settings (no customization)
+- `style` - path to OUDS Web's non-minified CSS that's been compiled using the default settings (no customization)

 {{< callout info >}}
 {{< partial "callouts/info-npm-starter.md" >}}